Courses are currently full

-Upon successful completion of either the BRC or the RRBRC class, which includes passing a final written and riding skills test, you will receive a completion card, good for one year that waives the riding skills portion of the state motorcycle endorsement test.
-A written test will be given at the Secretary of State's (SOS) office at the time of license application.
+Upon successful completion of either the BRC or the RRC class, which includes passing a final written and riding skills test, you will receive a completion card, good for one year that waives the riding skills and written test at the Secretary of State's (SOS) office at the time of license application.

 The BRC focuses on the development of the basic riding skills; turning, shifting, and braking.
 Classroom and riding instruction are conducted over approximately 16 hours.
 You must be able to balance and ride a two-wheel bicycle.

 NEW eCourse requirements